Paige Beauchemin: New Hampshire House of Representatives

-Beauchemin is a nurse at St Joseph's Hospital in Nashua, New Hampshire.
-She was elected to the New Hampshire House of Representatives following the resignation of David Cote.
+Beauchemin was elected to the New Hampshire House of Representatives in a special election held in November 2023 to represent Hillsborough District 3.
+The seat became vacant following the resignation of Democratic representative David Cote.

 Beauchemin won the Democratic primary unanimously, receiving 84 votes.
-She went on to win the general election, receiving 409 votes and 60.68% of the vote.
+She went on to win the general election with 409 votes, receiving 60.68 percent of the vote.